edwin-bluekite/cakephp-restkit/README.md

 * add OAuth token handling (will require a separate app with OAuth server and login functionality)
 * add an extra 'exception' tag for returned error XML (requires overriding default XmlView somehow)
 * make prefixed route exclusive when enabled (making the default (direct) Cake routes to the controllers no longer available)
-* extend validations for known URI-options (or completely rethink this feature)
-* enable/disable URI-options from the config